WPKIN/image-hover-effects-ultimate/readme.txt

 == Changelog ==

+= 9.10.7 =
+* New: Added item count display for each module in the "Image Hover" dashboard page.
+* New: Added "Create New" and "Import" buttons to the Shortcode page header for better navigation.
+* Improvement: Moved inline CSS styles to the external admin stylesheet for better maintainability.
+* Improvement: Cleaned up the Shortcode page interface by removing the unused "Import Image Hover Files" box.
+* Improvement: Refined item count display logic to hide counts for extension modules.
+* Fix: Restored original header text on the Shortcode page after initial layout changes.

 = 9.10.6 =
 * New: Enhanced frontend asset loader with conditional dependencies; loads Waypoints and Touch scripts only when enabled in settings to reduce page weight.